sandervandevelde/iotedge-training/workshops/01-IoT-Edge-Module-Development/Readme.md

 *Note*: We stick to ./Dockerfile.amd64 for default Linux support as seen in the VM

-Before we can build and push this module, we need to have access to our own container registry, available in the Azure portal
+Before we can build and push this module, we need to have access to our own container registry, available in the Azure portal.

 # Container registry administration